Imperative process algebra with abstraction: with Recursion

 Below, recursive specifications over \deACPet\ are introduced in which the right-hand sides of the recursion equations are linear \deACPet\ terms.
 The set $\LT$ of \emph{linear \deACPet\ terms} is inductively defined by the following rules: \begin{itemize} \item $\dead \in \LT$; \item if $\phi \in \CondTerm$, then $\phi \gc \ep \in \LT$; \item if $\phi \in \CondTerm$, $\alpha \in \AProcTermt$, and $X \in \cX$, then $\phi \gc \alpha \seqc X \in \LT$; \item if $t,t' \in \LT$, then $t \altc t' \in \LT$. \end{itemize} Let $t \in \LT$.
 Then we refer to the subterms of $t$ that have the form $\phi \gc \ep$ or the form $\phi \gc \alpha \seqc X$ as the \emph{summands of} $t$.

 Let $X$ be a variable from $\cX$ and let $t$ be an \deACPet\ term in which $X$ occurs.
 Then an occurrence of $X$ in $t$ is \emph{guarded} if $t$ has a subterm of the form $\alpha \seqc t'$ where $\alpha \in \AProcTerm$ and $t'$ contains this occurrence of $X$.
-Notice that an occurrence of a variable in a linear \deACPet\ term may be not guarded.
+An occurrence of a variable $X$ in a linear \deACPet\ term may not be guarded because a linear \deACPet\ term may have summands of the form $\phi \gc \tau \seqc X$.

 A \emph{guarded linear recursive specification} over \deACPet\ is a recursive specification $\set{X_i = t_i \where i \in I}$ over \deACPet\ where each $t_i$ is a linear \deACPet\ term, and there does not exist an infinite sequence $i_0\;i_1\;\ldots\,$ over $I$ such that, for each $k \in \Nat$, there is an occurrence of $X_{i_{k+1}}$ in $t_{i_k}$ that is not guarded.